 17. A spouse who cheats.

-19. The spouse who screams, yells and curses you.
+19. The spouse who screams, yells and curses.

 20. The spouse who doesn’t respect your personal boundaries.

 We all have personal boundaries and deserve to have those respected by a spouse.
-It can be a small thing, but by ignoring your spouse's request, you disrespect them.
+It can be a small thing, but never ignore the other's request.

-21. A spouse who doesn’t stay out of your business.
+21. A spouse who doesn’t stay out of the other's business.

 22. A spouse who forgets birthdays, anniversaries, or special holidays.